Water Intrusion Concerns: EIFS Isn't What It Used to Be

 The same building after the EIFS has fallen off

 What to Take Away: Preventing Failures and Future EIFS Improvements

 This article is not intended to scare readers into avoiding buildings with EIFS as an exterior cladding.
 Instead, as a building owner or property manager, be sure to have EIFS cladding inspected and evaluated regularly.
-Especially if the installed EIFS dates from a time when barrier EIFS systems over paper-faced gypsum sheathing were common, if such a configuration is installed on the subject building, and/or if you live in an area that gets lots of rain.
-The best offence is a good defence, and in this case, that's maintenance.
+Especially if the installed EIFS dates from a time when barrier EIFS systems over paper-faced gypsum sheathing were common if such a configuration is installed on the subject building, and/or if you live in an area that gets lots of rain.
+The best offense is a good defense, and in this case, that's maintenance.

 What to look for in an EIFS inspection:

 - Any signs that the EIFS needs maintenance (i.e. cracks, separations, degradation)

 - Signs that the EIFS has experienced recurring water intrusion (i.e. bulged or displaced coatings, discoloration, visible moisture)